Russia, AstraZeneca to test combination of COVID-19 shots

 Speaking at a teleconference marking the signing of the memorandum, Russian President Vladimir Putin hailed cooperation between AstraZeneca and Russian scientists, saying it “will make it possible to achieve a breakthrough while working on vaccines and on a number of other vitally important medicines.”

-The trials are expected to start “in the nearest future,” according to Kirill Dmitriyev, head of the Russian Direct Investment Fund.
+The trials are expected to start “in the nearest future,” according to Kirill Dmitriev, head of the Russian Direct Investment Fund.

 Russia has been widely criticized for giving Sputnik V regulatory approval in August after the vaccine only been tested on a few dozen people.
 This month, Russian authorities started mass vaccinations with Sputnik V, even though it is still undergoing the advanced studies among tens of thousands of people needed to ensure its safety and effectiveness.